 Below: The leaf sheath is longitudinally veined with cross-veining, translucent, corrugated front.
 Blades are V shape when due to the prominent central rib.

 Below: The perigynia have whitish-transparent scales with a prominent green rib.
 The perigynia mature with a thin wing on the otherwise rounded shape.
-Perigynium photo ©Linda W. Curtis, University of Wisconsin, Steven's Point.
+Perigynium photo ©Linda W. Curtis, Wisconsin Flora.
 3rd photo - The stem base.

 Below: Mature perigynia.